 I’m not sure which shop started the wouldn’t-it-be-a-good-idea-if-we-did-wedding-dresses trend, but I would just like to take the opportunity to thank them.
 Personally, I think high street wedding dresses are the way forward, and they’re a brilliant option for current styles without boutique prices.
 You don’t need it to weigh 10kg and be made of silk spun by pious nunnery worms.
 It just needs to look nice.
 Cosmopolitan put together a great list of high street wedding dress brands which is definitely worth checking out.

-Your personal style will dictate so I’ll refrain from laying out all my personal favourites here – but let me just do a quick shout out to this beautiful lace bridal gown from Monsoon. if you’ve got a hearty imagination, TK MAXX are a fun option for browsing and their maxi dresses are very reasonable if you’re willing to get a bit crafty and creative.
-If you’ve been thinking about getting married in blue, someone please make all my dreams come true and get married in this amazing Stella McCartney fishtail gown.
+Your personal style will dictate so I’ll refrain from laying out all my personal favourites here.
+If you’ve got a hearty imagination, TK MAXX are a fun option for browsing and their maxi dresses are very reasonable if you’re willing to get a bit crafty and very creative.

 If you’re new to the world of reproduction vintage, let me firstly just give you a warm welcome.
 Everything here is really reasonably priced and super flattering, so you’re in good hands.
 If you’re into the idea of a 50s or 60s style dress but without the hassle or the price tag, you’re in the right place.

 Lindy Bop is a great place to start – it’s cheap, it’s cute, and they do sizes 8 – 26.
-I’m LOVING this Jackie O dress and OH by the way it’s £40.
+The pictures don’t always do them justice, so it’s worth going through them one at a time with a fairly open mind.
 Even if you get your dress elsewhere, if you’re going for a dress with a mid-length circle skirt girl you’re going to need a petticoat, and Lindy Bop cannot be beaten on price in that department.
 You can go for classic white, or even a pop of colour to give your outfit a little something something.

-The Pretty Dress Company doesn’t have a dedicated wedding dress collection, but I cannot get enough of their ivory crepe jumpsuit.
+The Pretty Dress Company doesn’t have a dedicated wedding dress collection, but they have some amazing jumpsuits if that’s you’re bag.
 If you like your repro-vintage a little more traditional, check out the Fatale collection – beautiful off the shoulder dresses in a variety of lengths, styles, and colours (the dress above is the Fatale Prom Dress in Ice Blue).

 Let me just get this out here now: dress sizes have become a little more generous over the years.
 A size 12 now just isn’t the same as a size 12 from the 60s.
 This is an important message because not everyone knows that, and it can be a bit disheartening to find out the hard way (I’m speaking from experience here).